dragonoverlord3000/Trachtenberg-App/README.md

 ![Trachtenberg mult by 11](/carry_im.png)

 ## Download
-You can download the app for android systems by going to the *apk* folder and downloading the 'apk' file in it.
+You can download the app for android systems by going to the *apk* folder and downloading the 'apk' file in it to your phone.
+[DOWNLOAD](/apk/myapp-0.1-armeabi-v7a-debug.apk).

 ## Inspiration
 The inspiration for this simple practice app was the book: [The Trachtenberg Speed System of Basic Mathematics](https://amzn.to/3O10Pp7)